simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 ## Step 2 - Use the webcam image to detect our hands and fingers using handpose

-Next we will use the webcam image to detect our hands and fingers using the handpose machine learning model and see it working detecting our fingers.
+Next you will use the webcam image to detect your hands and fingers using the handpose machine learning model.

-Add some variable to the top of the ```sketch.js```
+Add 2 variables to the top of the ```sketch.js```

 ```javascript
 let video; // we already have this